 Please fill out the form below and we will be in touch to arrange a visit.

 Pastoral care is not merely a complementary practice at Silcoates; we ensure every child is known and valued as an individual, focusing on the whole child (personal, social and academic), engaging all members of the school community as providers of pastoral care.
-This is evident through Specialist Tutors, Youth Mental Health First Aid Associates, a Safeguarding Team, Anti-Bullying Champions, Peer Mentors, and Student Council Members.
+This is evident through Specialist Tutors, Youth Mental Health First Aid Associates, a Safeguarding Team, Anti-Bullying Committee, Peer Mentors, and Student Council Members.

 Our dedicated team of staff aim to support children effectively by meeting their personal, social and academic needs on a daily basis, allowing them to progress on their educational journey in a safe and supportive environment.
 The pastoral teams are highly experienced and trained appropriately to ensure best practice.
 Regular contact with home allows parents and staff to communicate freely to ensure that children are supported and their needs met.